 Coinbase and Binance use comparable security measures to protect users’ coins.
 They use cold storage for most of their coins and use two-factor authentication (2FA) to keep users’ funds safe.
-They also have insurance policies to compensate victims in case of hacks.
-While Binance was hacked in 2019 for 7,000 BTC, Coinbase has never had a security incident and has a better safety record.
+They also have insurance policies and funds to compensate victims in case of hacks.

-Binance is one of the cheapest crypto exchanges with a maximum trading fee of 0.1% that can be reduced based on trading volumes.
+Binance is one of the cheapest crypto exchanges with a maximum trading fee of 0.1% that you can lower with increased trading volumes.
 There are also zero trading fees on several Bitcoin pairs.
-In contrast, the fees on Coinbase are more expensive and start at 0.5% per order.
-This is one of the many reasons why investors choose to transfer crypto from Coinbase to Binance - to trade more assets with lower fees.
+In contrast, the fees on Coinbase are more expensive and start at 40bps (maker) and 60bps (taker) per order.
+One of the many reasons investors choose to transfer crypto from Coinbase to Binance is to trade with lower fees.

 Conclusion: Which Is Better?

 Both Coinbase and Binance are professional trading platforms for buying and selling cryptocurrencies.
-Finding the right exchange depends on the individual objectives and experience level.
+Finding the right exchange depends on your individual objectives, requirements, and experience level.

-Coinbase is an ideal platform for beginners that want to buy and sell crypto using an easy-to-use mobile app to monitor their portfolio 24/7.
-While Coinbase does not offer NFT's, or decentralized finance products, it is one of the best Binance alternatives for customers in the United States due to its regulatory compliance in the country.
+Coinbase is an ideal platform for beginners who want to buy and sell crypto using an easy-to-use mobile app to monitor their portfolio 24/7.
+Coinbase does charge significantly higher fees and offers fewer assets for international customers, but it is one of the best Binance alternatives for customers in the United States due to its regulatory compliance in the country.

 Related: Which countries can you use Binance?